th-otto/MagicOnLinux/README.md

 Additionally to AtariX and its predecessors, MagicOnLinux has limited hardware emulation, mainly for video registers, for higher compatibility, basic sound for key click and bell, and network support.

-# How to Build and Install on Linux (new method, untested)
+# How to Build and Install on Linux (new method, partially tested)

-(This is the new method, yet untested.
-Use method below if it does not work!)
+(Use method below, if it does not work!)

 - git clone https://gitlab.com/AndreasK/magiclinux
 - cd magiclinux